 General Data Protection Regulation (GDPR) & Shredders

 A new data privacy law came into effect in May 2018.
-It’s called the EU General Data Protection Regulation (GDPR) and is a complete overhaul of the legal requirements which must be met by anyone involved in handling personal data of UK and EU citizens.
+It’s called the EU General Data Protection Regulation (GDPR) and was a complete overhaul of the legal requirements which must be met by anyone involved in handling personal data of UK and EU citizens.
 The aim of the regulation is to give citizens greater control over what can be done with their personal data by businesses.
 This will be enforced by large fines – up to £17.5 million or 4% of a company’s global turnover – for non-compliance.

-The regulation must be observed by any organisation employing over 250 people.
-This implies that many small businesses will be exempt.
-But that’s not true.
 A business of any size must comply if it’s involved in regular ‘processing’ of certain categories of personal data, which includes collecting and storing as well as using personal data.

 The remit extends to paper based as well as electronic data with around 40% of non-compliance estimated to come from paper based practises*.
 All businesses should support a paper security policy – including shredding facilities.

 Full compliance will be important because the powers of the directive extend beyond the borders of Europe and apply to any business which handles EU citizen data, whether or not the business is based in the EU.

 Paper data breaches.
 How they happen and how to avoid them.
 The facts.

 GDPR requires that organisations apply sound security practices to all electronic and paper-based personal data with respect to its collection, storage, access and disposal.
 Part of the requirement is to put plans in place for what should happen in the event of a breach.
 Whilst electronic data security has been prioritised by many organisations for many years, the security of paper based personal data is often neglected or overlooked.
 Statistics indicate that around 40% of data breaches may be paper based.